What is Leased Line Connectivity?

 You also need to factor in how important internet connectivity is to your business.
 If you were to lose internet access for a time, what effect would it have?
 Would it be an inconvenience that you could wait around for a few hours?
 Or would you quickly begin to lose customers and consequently money?
 If the internet is essential to the well-being of your business then you need to ask yourself whether you can continue without leased line connectivity?

-what are the questions you need to ask when looking to buy an internet connection?
+What questions to ask when looking to buy an internet connection?

 - How many internet users does your business have?